GeorgiaMayDay/HumanCellRender/README.md

 # HumanCellRender
 This is my 3rd Year Project.
-It is intended to produce a website with interactable elements that teachers people about the human cell
+It's a website with interactable elements that teachers people about the human cell

+It is available here:  https://georgiamayday.github.io/HumanCellRender/index.html